-$$YesVoteSh_b = \alpha + \beta X_b + \Gamma K_b + \lambda_b^r + \varepsilon_b, \tag{6}$$ where $YesVoteSh_b$ is the share of pro-FTA votes at each voting board b and $X_b$ is a vector of average exposure measures of voters assigned to voting board b, which is defined in alternative ways in the next section, but that always results from averaging the exposure measures of voters assigned to each voting board. $K_b$ is a vector of voter characteristics (age, wage, gender, participation rate, employment share by industry, employment share in the public sector, firm size, and firms' trade with the U.S.) averaged at the voting-board level, along with voter characteristics averaged at the voting-center level (average years of schooling from census data geo-referenced by census-block and average distance to the school); and $\lambda_b^r$ denotes region fixed effects.
-We cluster standard errors at the voting center level and weight each voting board by the number of voters.
+$$YesVoteSh_b = \alpha + \beta X_b + \Gamma K_b + \lambda_b^r + \varepsilon_b, \tag{6}$$ where $YesVoteSh_b$ refers to the share of pro-FTA votes at each voting board b and X_b is a vector of average exposure measures of voters assigned to voting board b; a vector which will shortly be defined in alternative ways, but which always results from averaging the exposure measures of individuals assigned to each voting board.
+K_b is a vector of voter characteristics (age, wage, gender, participation rate, employment share by industry, employment share in the public sector, firm size, and firms' trade with the U.S.) averaged at the voting-board level, along with voter characteristics averaged at the voting center level (average years of schooling from census data geo-referenced by census-block and average distance to the school); and λ_b^r denotes region fixed effects.22 aggregated at the voting-board level.
+If individual outcomes are set up in a logit model, the aggregation of this logit would not deliver a well-behaved and intuitive logit at the voting-board level.23 In our data, a linear probability model delivers fitted values that lie within the [0,1] interval for 100% of voting boards.24 The linear probability model also admits a straightforward interpretation.
+Moreover, a linear probability model has the desirable feature that, after some corrections discussed in Section 4.5, we can interpret our coefficients as individual-level effects, and not only as group-level effects.